BioinfoNet/OpenScienceKEHackathon/README.md

 ## Introduction
-Having trained on Open Science tools in our last [workshop](https://bioinfonet.github.io/OpenScienceKE/), this stage of the project seeks to foster collaboration among workshop attendees through a hackathon, where they will get to experience the power of collaboration and wisdom of the crowds.
-In addition, this hackathon will afford the participants to further solidify their skills while addressing questions of interest to the Open Science community in Kenya, and Africa as a whole.

 ## How to contribute
 We are in the process of developing ideas for the hackathon.
 Our initial thoughts can be accessed in the [issues section](https://github.com/BioinfoNet/OpenScienceKEHackathon/issues).
-Hope in there to comment on the current ideas or suggest one.
-To suggest an idea, just create a new issue.
+Hop in there to comment on the current ideas or suggest one by creating a new issue.
 The current ideas are:
 1. Exploring the status of open science in Kenya through literature search and data mining.
   - Requires writing and ability to search literature
   - Data mining requires experience in R or Python for data analysis